AnkaSecure CLI – Overview

 generate-key

-Creates a new key (RSA, ECC, ML-KEM, etc.) with optional usage and expiration constraints.
+-- Create a new key (RSA, ECC, ML-KEM, etc.) with optional usage and expiration constraints. -

 encrypt-file